 Now get all the sauce ingredients ready.
 You’ll need your root ginger finely chopped and garlic cloves thinly sliced.
 Then deseed and thinly slice one red chilli (if you like things spicy, keep the seeds).

-Get your jar of honey ready, weigh your salted roasted peanuts.
+Get your jar of agave nectar ready (or honey if not vegan), weigh your salted roasted peanuts.
 Finally, slice a spring onion that you will use to sprinkle on top of the dish.